 The New World of Work, however, never sold products.
 It sold the idea that Microsoft was deeply committed to understanding the future of work and conducting research to create products that would support the future no matter how it turned out.
 The thought leadership revealed our research, often suggesting that Microsoft didn’t know the answers to important (which it did not), and offering several ways the future might play out.
 The New World of Work Microsoft demonstrated its thoughtfulness.

-I would often coach others in Microsoft marketing that the power of thought leadership, and the New World of Work, in particular, was the humbleness of exploring with our customers.
-We didn’t have the answers, but we were using our enormous resources to stay enough ahead of them that our products would remain relevant.
+I would often coach others in Microsoft marketing that the power of thought leadership and the New World of Work, in particular, was the humbleness of exploring with our customers.
+We didn’t have the answers, but we were using our enormous resources to stay enough ahead of them so that our products would remain relevant.
 The presentations on the Microsoft campus, at industry events, and at Microsoft conferences brought the customers along that journey.

-Thought leadership often begins as content, but it grows into relationships that people connect to the underlying ideas, and then more intensely with the organization.
+Thought leadership often begins as content, but it grows into relationships that people connect to the underlying ideas and then more intensely with the organization.

 Nurturing thought leadership

 Because thought leadership is more a product than a marketing program, it requires nurturing.
 People learn as they engage with it and share their lessons learned.
 Good thought leadership isn’t just a marketing veneer but reflects deep-seated beliefs that also influence product direction.

 While the New World of Work program I managed at Microsoft no longer exists, the idea of Microsoft understanding the future of work persists (see their site here).
 Thought leadership usually involves an evergreen idea that tightly ties to the company’s brand.
 Because Microsoft is so associated with information and knowledge workers, it could be argued that they have an obligation to take a leadership position on the future of work in a way that is independent of their products, although that research should and will contribute to the ideas within product teams.